marlonvalch/MyBudget/README.md

 This app is a budget manager app created on .Net MVC, with HTML, CSS .
+It runs under a in-Memory Database with DBconnections , the [tar](https://github.com/marlonvalch/MyBudget/blob/master/MyBudget.rar) file can be downloaded and run the solution (.sln) on visual studio , recommended visual studio 2022.
-It runs under a in-Memory Database with DBconnections , the tar file can be downloaded and run the solution (.sln) on visual studio , recommended visual studio 2022.
+This app is a budget manager app created on .Net MVC, with HTML, CSS .
+It runs under a in-Memory Database with DBconnections , the  file can be downloaded and run the solution (.sln) on visual studio , recommended visual studio 2022.